 Harden Your Home

-Here are some things you can do to harden your home and make it more fire resistant.
+Review the following items to learn how to harden your home and make it more fire resistant.

 Build your roof or re-roof with materials such as composition, metal or tile.
 Block any spaces between roof decking and covering to prevent embers from catching.